codefellows/seattle-code-301n21/class-10/README.md

 ## Overview

 Today we will talk about in-memory storage and caching, and how to apply simple in-memory caching to our applications.
+We'll also practice debugging some starter code together, to keep honing our debugging skills.

 ## Daily Plan

 - Review code challenges
 - [Warm-up exercise](./warm-up.md)
 - In-memory persistence
+  - Debugging starter code
+  - Adding persistence
 - Lab Overview

 ## Learning Objectives